Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Tax in Cyprus

-Since 2014 the Department has undergone significant and much needed modernisation of its infrastructure and procedures.
+Since 2014, the Department has undergone significant and much needed modernization of its infrastructure and procedures.
 It is now mandatory for most filings and payments to be made online.
 Advance tax rulings are available, and taxpayers may, on payment of the prescribed fee (currently at €2,000) request an expedited ruling, guaranteeing a response within 21 working days provided all the necessary information is supplied.

 An individual will qualify as tax resident of Cyprus if they fall into one of the following categories: